5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Enable_Firefox_Hardware-Acceleration.md

 ## Background

 By default, Firefox on macOS does not reliably enable hardware video decode via Apple's VideoToolbox, even when the iGPU is fully capable.
-A comparison between Firefox's codec support of the Intel UHD 620 on Windows and macOS illustrates the issue:
+In macOS, the UHD 620 supports hardware H264 decode via VideoToolbox, but not VP9, AV1, or HEVC as shown in the following screenshots from Firefox's `about:support` section:

 |Windows|macOS|
 --------|-------
 ![](https://github.com/user-attachments/assets/9f963b64-9b54-44e0-b0a0-4191dddea163) | ![](https://github.com/user-attachments/assets/8dde418f-a441-45d6-96a6-1b3320c0f344)

 On the T490, this means YouTube falls back to software (CPU) decoding, causing high CPU usage and heat during playback.
-The UHD 620 supports hardware H264 decode via VideoToolbox, but not VP9, AV1, or HEVC.
-YouTube preferentially serves VP9 in most browsers, so the fix requires two things: forcing Firefox to use VideoToolbox, and forcing YouTube to serve H264.
+YouTube preferentially serves VP9 in most browsers, so the fix requires two things: forcing Firefox to use VideoToolbox, and forcing YouTube to serve videos using the H264 codec.

 ## Step 1: `about:config` Flags